kaaedit/kaa/README.rst

 ---------------

 .. warning::
-   Python debugger is highly experimental at this point.
+   Python debugger is experimental at this point.

 Kaa can be used as front-end of Python debugger module(``bdb``) running in another process.
 Although kaa itself requires Python 3.3 or later, you can use Python 2.6 or later in the target process.